mvolkmann/blog/src/swift/swift-lang.md

 they can be defined in an `extension` (described later) of the protocol.
 When this is done for a given method, types that conform to the protocol are not required to implement the method.
-However, can implement the method to override the implementation specified in the extension.
+However, they can implement the method to override the implementation specified in the extension.

 A protocol extension is used to define methods like `filter`